-2 Preface
+1 Preface

-This Safety Manual for the construction of the E-ELT has been drawn up in cooperation with ESO Safety and ESO Management.
-It reflects the various fields of safety mentioned in the ESO Safety Policy & Organisation (SAF-GEN-POL-0001): Occupational Safety, Fire Safety, Product Safety, and Environmental Good Practices.
-This document shall serve as a reference document and shall be made available and brought to the attention of every person working on the E-ELT construction.
+This Safety Manual for Garching and Santiago has been drawn up by ESO Safety in cooperation with ESO Management.
+It reflects the various fields of safety mentioned in the ESO Safety Policy & Organisation (SAF-GEN-POL-0001): occupational safety, fire safety, product safety, and environmental good practices.
+This document shall serve as a reference document and shall be made available and brought to the attention of every person working on ESO Garching and Santiago premises.
 It is binding on all Members of Personnel, Visitors and Contractors.

-This document implements the E-ELT construction Safety Policy & Organisation and provides instruction, guidance and information on safe working practices relating to the E-ELT activities.
+This document implements the ESO Safety Policy & Organisation and provides instruction, guidance and information on safe working practices relating to the ESO activities.
 It summarises the safe working practice to be followed in day-to-day work, and is the prime information to be distributed to ESO Members of Personnel, Contractors and Visitors.
-This is for their guidance, knowledge, and to increase awareness of the most common risks related to E-ELT activities, and the respective control measures to be undertaken.
+This is for their guidance, knowledge, and to increase awareness of the most common risks related to ESO activities, and the respective control measures to be undertaken.
 The overall objective is to prevent work related accidents and promote safety awareness.

-Chapter 6 provides a good overview over day-to-day safety working practices.
+Chapter 5 provides a good overview over day-to-day safety working practices.
 The chapters thereafter provide more specific guidance.

-3 Responsibilities - A reminder from the ESO policy
+2 Responsibilities - A reminder from the ESO policy

 It is the Organisation's Policy to make sure that its facilities are operated in a safe and healthy manner.
-Therefore, each ESO Member of Personnel, and more generally everybody working on the E-ELT construction, must therefore comply with the applicable ESO Safety Manual(s) derived from the organisation's common safety policy & organisation and, as appropriate, with the national standards of the Host State, concerning health, safety, environmental protection and working conditions.
+Therefore, each ESO Members of Personnel, and more generally everybody working at ESO Garching or Santiago, must there comply with the applicable ESO Safety Manual(s) derived from the organization's common Safety policy & organisation and, as appropriate, with the national standards of the Host State, concerning health, safety, environmental protection and working conditions.